JayJaime/JayJaime/README.md

 - 👋 Hi, I’m Joshua
-- 👀 I’m interested in Design, Animation, and World Building
+- 👀 I’m interested in Design, Animation, and Fishkeeping
 - 🌱 I’m currently learning Front End Development
 - 💞️ I’m looking to collaborate on projects where I can combine my design and front-end skills
 - 📫 How to reach me: https://www.linkedin.com/in/joshuajosue/